kubernetes-sigs/descheduler/README.md

 `thresholds` will be deducted from the mean among all nodes and `targetThresholds` will be added to the mean.
 A resource consumption above (resp. below) this window is considered as overutilization (resp. underutilization).

-**NOTE:** Node resource consumption is determined by the requests and limits of pods, not actual usage.
+**NOTE:** By default node resource consumption is determined by the requests and limits of pods, not actual usage.
 This approach is chosen in order to maintain consistency with the kube-scheduler, which follows the same design for scheduling pods onto nodes.
 This means that resource usage as reported by Kubelet (or commands like `kubectl top`) may differ from the calculated consumption, due to these components reporting actual usage metrics.
-Implementing metrics-based descheduling is currently TODO for the project.
+Metrics-based descheduling can be enabled by setting `metricsUtilization.metricsServer` field.
+In order to have the plugin consume the metrics the metric collector needs to be configured as well.
+See `metricsCollector` field at [Top Level configuration](#top-level-configuration) for available options.

 **Parameters:**